exosphere-project/exosphere/contributing.md

 - Create your own fork of [exosphere/exosphere](https://gitlab.com/exosphere/exosphere).
 - Clone your fork locally.
   - `git clone https://gitlab.com/your-gitlab-username/exosphere`
-- Compile and run the app on your computer; see [Running Exosphere](docs/run-exosphere.md).
+- Compile and run the app on your computer; see [Running Exosphere For Development Work](docs/run-exosphere.md#for-development-work).
+  - Optional but helpful step: [configure your editor](https://github.com/avh4/elm-format#editor-integration) to run `elm-format` whenever you save a file.
+Save `.elm` files often to automatically apply code formatting.
 - Make your code changes, compile the app again, and confirm that your changes work.
   - Ask in chat if you need a set of credentials to test the app against a real OpenStack cloud.
 - When you're satisfied with your changes, create a new branch, make a commit, and push the commit(s) to your origin on GitLab.